Are you aware of how many things can impact on your dog and therefore affect their behaviour? Dogs are as sensitive & complex as we are.

-I’m pretty sure that you don’t think your dog is a robot but are you aware of how many things can affect them and in turn, the way they behave?
+I’m pretty sure that you don’t think your dog is a robot, but are you aware of just how many things can affect them and in turn, the way they behave?

-Stress can affect a dog’s ability to concentrate and learn but also their general behaviour in a variety of ways, there’s more detailed information on this in my book and in an earlier article here.
+Stress can affect a dog’s ability to concentrate and learn but also their general behaviour in a variety of ways, there’s more information on this in an earlier article here.

 Be sure to address the underlying cause of the stressors rather than simply addressing the behaviour you’re seeing, that is often merely the symptom.

-For example, your dog may be pulling badly on the lead because they get anxious when out on walks.
-You could spend a lot of time trying to teach them how to walk nicely on the lead, but they could struggle to learn and make progress if you don’t address the underlying anxiety that’s causing the behaviour.
+Example 1: your dog may be dragging you down the street on the lead because they get anxious out on walks.
+You could spend a lot of time trying to 'train' them to walk nicely on the lead, but they could struggle to learn this skill because they're in such an anxious emotional state.

-If you’re not sure whether your dog is getting stressed or anxious, please seek the help of a fear free reward based professional who has experience of working with Romanian & overseas dogs, to help you get started while you learn to spot the signals.
+If you’re not sure whether your dog's behaviour has stress or anxiety at it's root cause, please seek the help of a fear free reward based professional who has experience of working with Romanian & overseas dogs, who can help you learn what to look for and how to support your dog to reduce that stress.

-Puppies obviously have a LOT to learn about living in our human world.
-They have short attention spans, can be fearful of strange experiences, and just like children can become overtired and hyperactive with too much stimulation and not enough downtime.
+Puppies have a LOT to learn, with short attention spans.
+Some can be nervous of strange things or experiences, and just like children they can become overtired and hyperactive with too much stimulation and not enough sleep.

 Adolescent dogs are the age group that in my opinion, the majority of people who get a dog are not only unaware of, but also unprepared for.
 This is potentially why a very high percentage of dogs surrendered to rescues and shelters are between the ages of 7 and 18 months.